2008 Kansas City Chiefs season: Jared Allen trade

 In February, the Chiefs placed the franchise tag on DE Jared Allen to prevent him from hitting the free agent market before the teams agree on a long-term deal.
-In April, reports surfaced detailing a proposed trade between Kansas City and the Minnesota Vikings which would send Allen to Minnesota in exchange for additional selections in the 2008 NFL Draft.
+In April, reports surfaced detailing a proposed trade between Kansas City and the Minnesota Vikings which would send Allen to Minnesota in exchange for additional selections in the 2008 NFL draft.
 Other teams that had contacted Allen's agent include the Tampa Bay Buccaneers and the Jacksonville Jaguars.
 The Philadelphia Eagles also proposed a trade with Kansas City.
 Allen was not tagged as an exclusive rights franchise player and had the right to visit and negotiate with other teams.

 Chiefs general manager Carl Peterson's relationship with Allen had been strained ever since Peterson, in the wake of Allen's DUI convictions, described him as "a young man at risk."
 Allen, who could be suspended for a season if he has another alcohol-related episode, had said he would not negotiate with Kansas City if he did not get a contract done by July 2009.
 Allen had previously voiced his wish to stay with the Chiefs.

 On April 22, the Chiefs and Vikings reached an agreement on a trade package, and at roughly the same time, Allen reached an agreement in principle on a contract with the Vikings.
 Upon reaching the contract agreement, Allen headed to the airport and left for Minnesota.

 Sources said the Vikings included a second third-round pick (No. 73) in the 2008 draft to get the deal done.
 They had been offering a No. 1 pick (17th in the first round) and a No. 3 (No. 82).
 The teams also swapped spots in the sixth round with the Vikings getting a better spot in the sixth round, sources said.

-2008 NFL draft
+Draft

-The Chiefs chose fifth overall in the 2008 NFL Draft.
+The Chiefs chose fifth overall in the 2008 NFL draft.
 A coin flip held at the NFL Scouting Combine determined the tie-breaker between the Chiefs, Falcons, and Raiders.
 The Chiefs had a league-high 13 selections heading into the draft.

 Kansas City was interested in defensive end Chris Long following the departure of Jared Allen, but ended up with Glenn Dorsey after he slipped to #5 overall.
 Kansas City had Dorsey rated higher than Long, despite not having an immediate need at the position.
 Regardless of concern from NFL scouts about a previous leg injury to Dorsey which may cause him to get surgery in the near future, Kansas City selected Dorsey fifth overall.
 Dorsey and OT Branden Albert, Kansas City's other first-round selection, were considered by some to be the best players in the entire Draft.

 Several analysts considered Kansas City to have made the best draft selections of any team.
 Kansas City also received the largest rookie pool to pay their 12 rookies, with a sum of $8,221,790, due in part to their two selections in the top 15 of the NFL Draft.